kkernick/antimony/docs/Hooks.md

 ### Encrypted Homes

+>[!note]
+>This section has been superseded by the `gocryptfs` feature, which does everything documented below for you, including creating the encrypted vault on initial startup.
+This remains here as a showcase for what Hooks can be used for, but if you actually want to encrypt your home folder, just use `features = ["gocryptfs", ...]` (Hint: Features can be defined on a per-configuration basis, you can still achieve the example outlined below).

 With both Pre and Post hooks, its trivial to encrypt a profile’s home folder by simply:

 1. Creating a Pre-Hook that decrypts the home and mounts it where Antimony expects.